Tis1201/data_fs04/src/lib/server/messaging/README.md

 ## Scope Handling & Special Cases

 - **`user:self`**: This scope is dynamically resolved to the sender's own user ID by the router.
 This allows clients to use `user:self` for self-directed messages without knowing their own ID.
+- **`subscription:whatsapp:<accountId>`**: This scope targets all active subscriptions for a specific WhatsApp account.
+Use this pattern to send messages or events to every client or service subscribed to updates for the given WhatsApp account.
+  - **Example:** To send a message to all subscribers of WhatsApp account `abc123`, use `scope: subscription:whatsapp:abc123` in your RoutingMessage.
+  - This pattern is extensible and can be used for other integrations (e.g., `subscription:telegram:<accountId>`, `subscription:room:<roomId>`, etc.).
 - **Other scopes**: The router and authorizers can be extended for rooms, groups, etc.

 ---